BackRoom-net/Backroom-net/Log-Events_official/ProgressLog.md

 * Edited some things in the Networking module to experiment with it.
 * the example files work with the module so compile it and check it out!

+# 11/19/17

+* Added a Third party module to handle network transactions

+# 11/20/17

+* Created a deticated Sqlite Database Access module

+# 11/23/17

+* Added features to the database access module!
+* +Logging feature was added
+* +Database Threaded access was added

+# 12/7/17

+* Database Module is slightly working now
+* Can make an SQL database now!
+* Changed required compiler includes to The Testing program.

+# WHY IS THIS A THING?!

+Actually, I don't need this.
+Why Am I keeping up with this...?